 When comparing Corona SDK vs Clickteam Fusion 2.5, the Slant community recommends Corona SDK for most people.
 In the question“What are the best 2D game engines?”
-Corona SDK is ranked 27th while Clickteam Fusion 2.5 is ranked 35th.
+Corona SDK is ranked 25th while Clickteam Fusion 2.5 is ranked 34th.
+The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking